Product-market fit is how well your offering addresses actual demand within the market.

 Felix: Got it.
 So a few months is not long during this waiting period looking back on it because of the delays essentially between waiting for the samples to come in.
 But I think that that kind of delay sometimes will slow down the momentum enough for someone for them to just start looking elsewhere to do something else.
 What were you doing at the time to keep yourself kind of focused on making sure that you will be able to carry this project all the way through?

 Elad: At the time I was still working on the project.
-When you start a business, it’s not like, you don’t just build the product.
+When you build a business, it’s not like, you don’t just build the product.
 You have this idea in your head of the concept and the long term and the short term, and your goals, and where you’re going to get to.
 So we were really researching the market.
 We were doing a lot of researching potential target customers, building a business plan.
 Doing everything that I basically was taught in university to do, to get a business ready.
 To plan out the business.

 Felix: What did you say were some of the most important things that you did during that time that and look back on it, gave you the most value in terms of setting the business up for the scale that it’s able to achieve?